KristijanArmeni/encoders_report/report.md

 ### Why did replication results diverge?

+We identified two key distinctions between the original code and our implementation: 1) instead of standard k-fold cross-validation, the original code used a chunking and bootstrapping strategy [@huth_natural_2016] for hyperparameter optimization; 2) singular value decomposition (SVD) was applied to remove low-variance components from the regressor matrix prior to regression.
-To assess the discrepancy between the reproduction and replication results, we incorporated the regression function from the original codebase into our replication pipeline ([](#figure_patching), panels A & B).
+To isolate the effects of these differences, we selectively incorporated elements from the original code into our replication pipeline ([](#figure_patching), panel A) and compared model performance against our replication results ([](#figure_patching), panel B).
+We found that incorporating only the chunking and bootstrapping strategy did not improve performance ([](#figure_patching), panel C).
-This modification substantially improved model performance and successfully recovered the results reported in the original paper and reproduction experiment ([](#figure_patching), Panels C & D).
+In contrast, fitting ridge regression after SVD --- using the function from the original code --- restored model performance to the level reported in the original paper ([](#figure_patching), panel D).
-Although we did not formally test the contributions of differences between implementations, we identified two crucial distinctions in the original code's regression approach that likely explain the performance improvement: 1) the SVD-based implementation explicitly removed components of the regressor matrix with small singular values; 2) instead of standard k-fold cross-validation, a chunking with bootstrapping strategy [@huth_natural_2016] was employed for hyperparameter optimization.
+These results suggest that the custom ridge regression implementation was essential for reproducing the original results.

 ```{figure} fig/manuscript_figures/figure2-patching.svg
 :label: figure_patching